jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 ### Exploratory Visualization

-For each of the three data sets, we plot a histogram showing the distribution of sign types, and subsequently plot two examples of each sign type.
+For each of the three data sets, we plot a histogram showing the distribution of sign types, and subsequently plot two examples of every sign type (see the notebook for these pictures).
 Note that the _relative_ distributions have roughly the same structure in each histogram.

-![Training][./examples/training_hist.jpg]
+![Training][training_hist]
+![Validation][valid_hist]
+![Test][test_hist]

-###3.
-Design and Test a Model Architecture
+##  Design and Test a Model Architecture

+### Preprocessing

+The first preprocessing step I considered was normalization.
+I tried

+  i)normalizing each color channel for all data sets to zero mean and unit variance, ii) and normalizing according to pixel = (pixel - 128)/128.0.

+Unfortunately this never seemed to produce a good result.
+The model always seemed to get trapped in a local minimum.
+I have included the code for the normalization in the notebook but left it commented out.
+It may be that normalization would improve results with the addition of other processing steps I tried later (e.g. training set augmentation, drop out on the network).

+As I think is often the case in machine learning, more data will generally produce better (and less over-fit) results, than making very complex models.
+I therefore decided to augment the training data by generating random rotations and scalings of each image in the original set and adding back, thereby doubling its size.
+Each rotation and scaling was chosen as a random number from a uniform distribution between +/- 10 degrees and (0.85,1.25), respectively.

+Below is an example of the first 20 km/hr speed limit sign in the training set and the same sign after a random rotation and scaling.

+![20kmhr_orig][20kmhr_orig_img]     ![20kmhr_mod][20kmhr_mod_img]

-####A. I began by considering modifications to the LeNet architecture without modifying the training data, specifically removing the pooling in one or both of the two CovNet layers and adding a third Covnet layer.
+I began by considering modifications to the LeNet architecture without modifying the training data, specifically removing the pooling in one or both of the two CovNet layers and adding a third Covnet layer.
 I was unable to obtain anything better than about 85% validation accuracy.
 By adding dropout on the fully connected layers, I was able to increase this result to about 90%.
-As I think is often the case
-in machine learning, more data will generally produce better (and less over-fit) results, than making very complex models.
-I therefore decided to augment the training data by generating random rotations and scalings of each image in the original set and adding back, thereby doubling its size.
-Each rotation and scaling was chosen as a random number from a uniform distribution between +/- 10 degrees and (0.8,1.25), respectively.

-Below is an example of the first 20 km/hr speed limit sign in the training set and the same sign after a random rotation and scaling.

-![alt text][image2]

-Another preprocessing step I considered was normalization.
-I considered

-i)normalizing each color channel for all data sets to zero mean and unit variance, ii) and normalizing according to pixel = (pixel - 128)/128.0.

-Unfortunately this never produced a good result.
-The model always seemed to get trapped in a local minima.
-I have included the code for the normalization in the notebook but left it commented out.